Best Sun Shirts for Running of 2026

 The main drawback of sun shirts is that they can get hot, especially if you’re running with the hood up.
 The maximum temperature at which you can get away with wearing a sun shirt is entirely a personal choice.

 While getting material wet can decrease sun protection, dunking a sun shirt in water is a great way to cool your upper body, including your arms.
-Choosing a lightweight sun shirt like the Janji Sunchaser 50 Hooded Long Sleeve can extend the temperature range, and you can wear long sleeves and a hood without overheating.
+Choosing a lightweight sun shirt like the Himali Eclipse Sun Hoodie or Janji Sunchaser 50 Hooded Long Sleeve can extend the temperature range that you can wear long sleeves and a hood without overheating.

 Why are thumb holes important in a sun shirt?

-One of the body’s most ignored pieces of skin is the back of the hands.
-Properly placed thumb holes in a shirt with longer-than-average sleeves will allow you to pull the sleeves down over the tops of your hands and keep them there with the thumb holes.
+One of the body’s most neglected areas of skin is the backs of the hands.
+Properly placed thumb holes in a shirt with longer-than-average sleeves will let you pull the sleeves down over the tops of your hands and keep them there.
 They are also helpful for keeping sleeves from riding up if you’re running in cooler weather and wearing extra layers.

-Shirts like the Janji Sunchaser 50 Hooded Long Sleeve, Marmot AirExchange UPF 50 Hoody, and the rabbit UPF Deflector 2.0 have great thumb holes, while the Outdoor Vitals Tern Ultralight Merino Wool Hoodie doesn’t have them at all.
+Shirts like the Janji Sunchaser 50 Hooded Long Sleeve and rabbit UPF Deflector 2.0 have great thumb holes, while the Outdoor Vitals Altitude Sun Hoodie doesn’t have them at all.

 Best Sun Shirt for Running - running in sun shirt on coast